mlange-42/yarner/examples/netlogo_odd/Rabies.nlogo.md

 A simple individual-based model of rabies in fox populations.

-The speciality of this model is that it was created from it's own ODD model description, using Literate Programming and the tool `outline`.
+The speciality of this model is that it was created from it's own ODD model description, using Literate Programming and the tool `yarner`.

 ## HOW IT WORKS